rubenchristoffer/LudumDare51/readme.md

 All assets are made by us, with the exception of sounds that were generated with a randomizer found online (there aren't many sounds though).

 ## ⚠️ Code quality
-This is a game jam.
+This code is from a game jam.
 Therefore speed was (significantly) prioritized over quality.
 In other words, a lot of our source code is 🍝.
 You have been warned.